Upcoming Exhibit: 2018 New Members Show

 Introducing the WARM Mentors

 September 21 – Nov 18, 2017 at Walker Library, 2800 Hennepin Ave Minneapolis 55408

 WARM is honored to present work of the thirteen Mentors participating in the 2018-19 WARM Mentor Program as the inaugural exhibition in the library’s new exhibition space this fall.
 The Mentors are accomplished artists who provide guidance and structure for the professional and artistic growth of their protégées during the two-year mentorship offered by Women’s Art Resources of Minnesota.

 Artists in the exhibition are: Brenna Busse, Michele Combs, Deborah Foutch, Ellie Kingsbury, Barb Kobe, Brenda Litman, Tina Nemetz, Claudia Poser, Roxanne Richards, Marcie Soderman-Olson, Jantje Vissher, Rochelle Woldorsky.

-Three events associated with the exhibition are also planned.
+Three events associated with the exhibition were held.

-- A Mentor Program Information Session will be held on November 18, 10:00 am – noon.
+- A Mentor Program Information Session were held on November 18, 10:00 am – noon.